taosecurity/BejView/README.md

 ## Overview
 BejView is a Windows application designed for efficiently viewing and searching large text files.
 It uses memory-mapped files and virtualized rendering to handle files of any size with minimal memory usage.

+The limit appears to be the RAM of the system running BejView.
+I tested the program with a 26 GB text file on a system with 64 GB RAM.

 ## Features
 - Open and view large text files with minimal memory usage
 - Fast search functionality with context display